w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 **Data-intensive applications**

 - Traversing the graph is trivial, but *analyzing the whole graph can be expensive*
-- There exist framework for distributed graph analysis (e.g., Apache Giraph), but they do not rely on a graph DB
+- There exist frameworks for distributed graph analysis (e.g., Apache Giraph), but they do not rely on a graph DB

 # Polyglot persistence